Piyushiitk24/pant-cricket-dashboard/README.md

 ## How to Run

+You can view the live dashboard directly on GitHub Pages: [https://piyushiitk24.github.io/pant-cricket-dashboard/](https://piyushiitk24.github.io/pant-cricket-dashboard/)

-This is a static website.
-To view the project, simply open the `index.html` file in your web browser.
+To run it locally, this is a static website.
+Simply open the `index.html` file in your web browser.

-For the best experience, you can serve the files using a local web server.
+For the best experience during local development, you can serve the files using a local web server.
 If you have Node.js installed, you can use a simple server like `http-server`:

 ```sh
 # Install http-server globally